Marble Canyon, Arizona

+Marble Canyon is an unincorporated community along the Colorado River in Coconino County, Arizona, United States.
+It is partially located within the Glen Canyon National Recreation Area and the Grand Canyon National Park.

+Description

-Marble Canyon is a populated place in Coconino County, Arizona, United States.
-Marble Canyon is located on U.S. Route 89A at the Navajo Bridge, 12 mi southwest of Page.
+Marble Canyon is located on U.S. Route 89A on the north side of the Navajo Bridge, 12 mi southwest of Page.
 Marble Canyon has a post office with ZIP code 86036.
 Marble Canyon is near Lee's Ferry, the former location of a ferry established by John D. Lee, a Mormon settler.
 It is often used by people entering the Colorado River for fishing and rafting trips.

 Climate

 According to the Köppen Climate Classification system, Marble Canyon has a semi-arid climate, abbreviated "BSk" on climate maps.

 Transportation

+U.S. Route 89A is the main road through the community.

 Trans-Canyon Shuttle offers a seasonal daily shuttle between Grand Canyon Village.